 Happy Cinco de Mayo!!!!

 Sometimes I think twice about making such claims as “World’s Best” this is not one of those times.
-These Taquitos have an untarnished reputation of being amazing.
+This delicious recipe has an untarnished reputation of being amazing.
 I should have collected some testimonials to share with you.
 This recipe has been in my family longer than I have been alive, it is my favorite indulgence.

 Anyone who has been to a gathering with the Luna or Quesenberry families has had the pleasure of having these Taquitos.
 They are the most requested item I am asked to bring when I come to a party and they are incredibly addictive.